 Jury begins deliberations in Trump’s hush money case

-All 12 jurors, plus six alternates who were asked to stay in case they are needed, have listened to just over four weeks of testimony as the prosecution argued that Trump was involved in a scheme meant to conceal a hush money payment to Stormy Daniels, the adult-film star, to further another crime.
+All 12 jurors — plus six alternates who were asked to stay in case they are needed — have listened to just over four weeks of testimony as the prosecution argued that Trump was involved in a scheme meant to conceal a hush money payment to adult film star Stormy Daniels to further another crime.

 The fact of the payments isn't in dispute.
 What prosecutors needed to prove is that Trump made them in order to cover up other crimes, such as violating campaign finance law and mischaracterizing the payments for tax purposes.

-The jury heard from 22 witnesses with often dramatic testimony.
-They will need to weigh other evidence, including documents like phone records, invoices and checks as they try to reach a verdict.
+The jury heard from 22 witnesses with often-dramatic testimony.
+Jurors will weigh evidence, including documents like phone records, invoices and checks, as they try to reach a verdict.
 Trump has pleaded not guilty.

 The verdict must be unanimous.
 If all 12 jurors can’t agree, the jury is considered “hung,” and the judge will declare a mistrial.
 The district attorney prosecuting the case will have to decide whether to try the case again.